discretize/discretize-guides/fractals/chaos-isles/index.md

 ## Start: You think this is Cliffside

 Kill the four _Veteran Chanters_ at the beginning to open the gate on the right-hand side.
-The fastest person can rush ahead and move to the next checkpoint at the _Chaos Anomaly_, everyone else can `/gg` and resurrect at the checkpoint there.
+The fastest person may rush ahead and move to the next checkpoint at the _Chaos Anomaly_, which involves a small jumping puzzle and kitty golems that <Control name="Knockback" /> the player off the platforms.
+As soon as one person reached the checkpoint, everyone else can `/gg` and resurrect at the checkpoint at the _Chaos Anomaly_.

 While the video showcases the skip for <Specialization name="Thief"/> any class can execute the skip effectively with the help of blocks and reflects.